onedata/onedata-documentation/doc/space_collaboration.md

 # Space Collaboration

 You can give other users or groups access to your space by adding them to your space.
-The level of access a user or a group has depends on which permissions you choose to grant them.
+The level of access a user or a group has, depends on which permissions you choose to grant them.

 For more details on permissions, see [Space Management](space_management.md) page.